rabidaudio/synthesizer/amp/README.md

 Control Voltage 0-5V with `5V -> Gain=1`, `0V -> Gain~=0`.
 Can be overdriven up to `6V -> Gain=2` (actually slighly less because it will clip).
 Output is about 9.2 dB/V, with 0V @ -52 dB. (**TODO:** is this low enough to be inaudible?
 If not, might need to adjust design parameters.)

 Control voltage inputss are summed with a control knob, which adjusts CV between 0V and 5V.
-Control voltage inputs cascade from the previous input if not supplied, with the A-CV defaulting to 0V.

 ![cv-vs-gain](plot.png)